 Example.
 You make a bona fide loan to the corporation you work for.
 It fails to pay you back.
 You had to make the loan in order to keep your job.
-Your main motive in making the loan was to preserve your job.
 You have a business bad debt as an employee.

-For more information on business bad debts, see Chapter 14 in Publication 535.
+For more information on business bad debts, see chapter 14 in Publication 535.
 For information on nonbusiness bad debts, see Nonbusiness Bad Debts in Publication 550, Investment Income and Expenses.